oasis-tcs/virtio-admin/IPR.md

 by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

-#### Statement regarding IPR, submitted by Red Hat, April 7, 2016
+#### Statement regarding IPR, submitted by Red Hat, April 7, 2016 and amended Jan 29, 2019

 To: OASIS
 From: Michael S. Tsirkin, Red Hat
-Date: April 7, 2016
+Date: April 7, 2016 amended Jan 29, 2019

 Red Hat has filed a United States patent application that might become essential to an OASIS Standards Final Deliverable.

-US Publication No. 20150188833, titled "Overhead management for virtual machines" is relevant to section "Networking Device" of the Virtual I/O Device (VIRTIO) specification.
+The US Patent No. 10164892, titled "Overhead management for virtual machines", is relevant to section "Networking Device" of the Virtual I/O Device (VIRTIO) specification.

-Should this patent application be issued as a patent, and be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).
+Should this patent be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

 #### Statement regarding IPR, submitted by Red Hat, April 7, 2016 and amended Jan 24, 2018